Eye Conditions and Disorders

 Blepharitis is a common chronic condition that causes inflammation of the eyelids, resulting in long term ‘on-again-off-again’ irritation of the eyes.
 It can affect people of all ages and is often associated with certain skin conditions including acne rosacea and seborrhoeic dermatitis.

 Common signs and symptoms include redness of the eyelids, crusting of the lid margins (particularly worse in the morning).

 For more information on blepharitis or any other eye disorder, contact your local EyeQ Optometrist.

 A cataract is a clouding of the clear lens in the eye and is one of the leading causes of vision impairment.
 Whilst cataracts commonly occur in those who are older, they may develop in younger people or infants.
-In most cases, the focusing lens in eye loses its ability to remain clear, disrupting the flow of light through the eye and onto the retina.
+In most cases, over time, the focusing lens in the eye loses its ability to remain clear, disrupting the flow of light through the eye and onto the retina.
 In its early stages a cataract may not cause vision problems.
 However some of the common signs associated with advanced cataracts include blurred vision, sensitivity to glare, distortion or double vision in the affected eye or a feeling of looking through a veil or curtain.

 For more information on cataracts or any other eye disorder, contact your local EyeQ Optometrist.

 Colour vision deficiencies are almost always inherited, although they can be acquired as a result of some diseases or injuries.

 The abnormality is carried on the X chromosome.
 Males inherit their X chromosome from their mother and their Y chromosome from their father.
 Therefore, if a mother is a carrier of a CVD, her son will be affected.
 Alternatively, females inherit two X chromosomes and so have a 50/50 chance of being affected if their mother is a carrier of a CVD.
 As a result, about 8% (1 in 12) of males and 0.5% (1 in 200) of females have CVDs.